TritonDataCenter/v8plus/README.md

 containing these object types, you cannot use v8+.
 Other data types cannot be represented.
 If you need to return them, you cannot use v8+.

-The nvlist being returned must have one of two members: "res", an nvlist containing the result of the call to be returned, or "err", an nvlist containing members to be added to an exception.
+The nvlist being returned must have one of two members: "res", an nvpair containing the result of the call to be returned, or "err", an nvlist containing members to be added to an exception.
+You may return a value of any decodable type, and likewise may decorate an exception with properties of any decodable type.

 For convenience, you may return v8plus_void() instead of an nvlist, which indicates successful execution of a function that returns nothing.